Logiqx/gpx-ideas/docs/gpx/proposal/garmin.md

 However, there is a simple workaround to import newer versions of GPX files into Connect:

-- `xmlns="http://www.topografix.com/GPX/1/0"` (or `".../GPX/1/1"`) allows for pretty much any XML elements, in any order!
+- Using `xmlns="http://www.topografix.com/GPX/1/0"` (or `".../GPX/1/1"`) allows for pretty much any XML elements, in any order!
   - This is obviously a hack, but this one-liner would allow GPX 1.1.1 / 1.2 / 2.0 files to be imported into Connect.
   - `<speed>` and `<course>` could potentially be utilised by the Garmin software, since they are in the same place as GPX 1.0.
   - The GPX version number could still be set as appropriate - e.g. `version="1.1.1"`, it would just be the `xmlns` that would be misleading.